top of page

 Module Ten

-This module supports students to further integrate their knowledge and experience, research and development of understanding in equality, diversity, inclusivity and intersectionality.
+This module supports students to further research and integrate their knowledge and experience, including understanding of equality, diversity, inclusivity and intersectionality.
 This includes reflexive self-inquiry about the development of the self in context.
 Students share their lived experience through performative autoethnographic research journals and presentations.
-This is supported by a minimum of fifty hours of personal therapy with an appropriately registered professional, to enable autoethnographic research and increased development of self-awareness.
+This is supported by a minimum of 50 hours of personal therapy with an appropriately registered professional, to enable autoethnographic research and increased development of self-awareness.
 Students can share in the process of collaborative research inquiry and presentation with many other students in training across the Institute for Arts in Therapy and Education.
 This includes selecting a topic that interests the student, as well as considering its significance for social injustice as a contributing contextual factor for child mental health and community wellbeing.

 Group therapy